 In many cases, ERP vendors are experienced, and they already know what you might be looking for based on your industry, organization size, and market.
 Therefore, before making any decision, it is always recommended to speak with the ERP vendor or their partners to find whether your selected module is the right fit, or they have a more appropriate solution for your needs.

 Because in many cases different modules share the same features.
 For example, the Warehouse Management solution and Supply Chain Management solution can share the same functions as the inventory management solution.
 However, one of the modules can provide less advanced features and the other one can provide more advanced features.

 Of course, not always more is better, especially if you only need the basic functionalities for your business as this would add more to the complexity of the system and the price as well.

 Therefore, determining the right module for your business is essential to maximize the potential and ROI of your newly implemented ERP system and ensure it helps you with your business internal processes.

 Industry solutions are proven to enhance business efficiencies, decrease costs, and generally are a great investment to enhance solutions even more.

 Modern ERP applications come with industry-specific types to match your industry needs, support your core business processes, and creating a better and more efficient automated business.

 With that customers can find customized enterprise resource planning solutions to support their core business processes without spending money on modules that are not needed within the industry.

 And while there is certainly almost any industry that can benefit from using ERP software I am going to mention the 9 most common sectors:

-- Retail: Helps to unified commerce across all channels encompassing sales, mobility, intelligence, and productivity to help retailers and workers achieve more in a cloud-first, mobile-first world.
+- ERP for Retail: Helps to unified commerce across all channels encompassing sales, mobility, intelligence, and productivity to help retailers and workers achieve more in a cloud-first, mobile-first world.